Movement Jump Policies

 That responsibility is 100% the job of the organizer(s) doing movement jumps, and it should not be taken lightly.

-Movement Dive Safety Basic Guidelines
+Movement Jump Safety Basic Guidelines

 Horizontal dive planning board (Spaceland Houston)